sumeetguptasf/assignment/Assignment.md

 Day 8:
 - Generate an ARC-based chat-service or notification-service with Arc CLI. ✅
 - Configure environment variables (DB credentials, host/port). ✅
-- In store-facade, define REST datasources for the new ARC microservices.
+- In store-facade, define REST datasources for the new ARC microservices. ✅
 - Create a façade endpoint that triggers a chat or notification upon events like new user sign-up or new order.
-- Test a full flow: user logs in via ARC auth, triggers a protected action, if they spam calls ARC rate-limiting blocks them, if order completes ARC sends a notification.
+- Test a full flow: user logs in via ARC auth, triggers a protected action, if they spam calls ARC rate-limiting blocks them, if order completes ARC sends a notification.✅
 Day 9:
 - lb4 app for services/external-service; set up a REST datasource or OpenAPI connector referencing a public endpoint (e.g., shipping quotes, external product info).
 - In store-facade, define another REST datasource or call external-service directly.